The definitive guide to streaming services in Ireland

 However, HBO Max will not launch in Ireland, the UK, Germany or Italy for a few years yet as Sky currently has a deal with the company to show its programming in all these countries.
 In the UK and Ireland almost all HBO's content is shown exclusively on Sky TV (mainly on Sky Atlantic) and Sky's sister streaming service NOW.

-The deal with Sky runs until 2025 meaning it'll be a few years yet until it launches in Ireland.
+The deal with Sky runs until 2025.
+But could be extended.
+Meaning it could be a few years yet until it launches in Ireland.
 If at all.

 Platform